KMiasnikov/Visual-Novel-Game/README.md

 npm run package
 ```

-This will create distributable packages in the `Visual_Novel` directory using electron-builder.
+This will create distributable packages in the `Visual_Novel_Game` directory using electron-builder.

 ## Development Workflow